Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

 #### 4.5 SWOT Analysis

-Based on SWOT，we will take the SO strategy: where we will leverage **internal strengths** to capitalize on **external opportunities**.
+Based on SWOT, we will take the SO strategy: where we will leverage **internal strengths** to capitalize on **external opportunities**.

  **Leverage** **unique dynamic-tracking strength** to position DR.sTraTeGY as the *gold-standard tool* for CROs developing antifungal drugs.